yubrajacharya1123-commits/geophysics1/README.md

 # geophysics1
-this is my first repository.\n
+this is my first repository.
 Author : TILAK BUDHATHOKI